dotnet/AspNetCore.Docs/aspnetcore/security/docker-compose-https.md

 For production certificates:

 * The `dotnet dev-certs` tool is not required.
 * Certificates do not need to be stored in the location used in the instructions.
-Any location should work, although storing certs within your site directory is not recommended.
+Store the certificates in any location outside the site directory.

 The instructions contained in the following section volume mount certificates into containers using the `volumes` property in *docker-compose.yml.* You could add certificates into container images with a `COPY` command in a *Dockerfile*, but it's not recommended.
 Copying certificates into an image isn't recommended for the following reasons: